What you should know about Professional Counselling

 Professional counselling is for 'crazy' people or when something is really wrong.

 A counsellor is primarily ' a non-judgemental listener' who provides a safe, confidential space for people talk about, process and come to terms or make peace with the deep matters of their heart.
 Talking through issues is a fundamentally human way of processing problems, emotions, thoughts and personal dilemmas.
-It's normal but not always easy!
-There may be major events that have happened or defining moments in life that turn all we know on it's head or it can be a niggling sense of something is not right that can hard to voice.
-Counselling offers a space to put words to 'what isn't right' in the context of where you are now.
-It can be integrative and holistic, offering an unbiased perspective, normalisation, insight and hope for the person who may be struggling with a sense of disorientation that 'feels crazy' during these times.
-This disorientation is also very normal.
-It can feel very disconcerting and uncomfortable for many people but while it feels crazy-making, it is not a terminal pathology!
+Counselling offers a space to put words to 'what isn't right'.
+It can be integrative and holistic, offering an unbiased perspective, normalisation, insight and hope for the person who may be struggling with a sense of disorientation in their situation.
+Don't worry, disorientation is a healthy message to you that its time to make a space to turn toward what is happening inside you with kindness and compassion.

 Counselling can also be a space for 'mental health maintenance' where people can talk to someone who is unbiased and has a holistic view of mental health that can offer methods or strategies that keep them in good psychological shape - much like checking in with a GP every so often.